 - 30. A head of centre may appeal against a finding of malpractice and/or the sanction imposed on the centre or members of staff (including contracted workers), and on behalf of candidates entered or registered through the centre. - A head of centre must inform candidates that he/she is submitting an appeal on their behalf.
 The candidate may submit a statement. - 31.
 A member of centre staff or personnel contracted to a centre (e.g. an external invigilator) may appeal against a finding of malpractice and/or the sanction imposed on him/her. - 32.
-A third party, or a private candidate, who has been subject to a sanction by an awarding body may appeal against that decision. - 33.
+A private candidate, or a third party (i.e. a person other than an internal candidate or their parents/carers), may appeal against a finding of malpractice and/or the sanction imposed on him/her directly to the relevant awarding body. - 33.
 Please note that internal candidates and/or their parents/carers are not entitled to appeal directly to the awarding body.
 Representations must be made to the head of centre where the candidate was entered or registered.
 The head of centre's decision as to whether to submit an application for an appeal is subject to the centre's internal appeals arrangements.